Claim a waiver for duty on goods that you bring to Northern Ireland from Great Britain or countries outside the UK and EU

 How to claim

 You claim a waiver for Customs Duty on your import declaration.
-This is the only way you can make a claim.

 You need to submit a declaration each time you move goods.
 The Trader Support Service will be able to complete declarations and make a claim on your behalf.